szerintedmi/numbergame/README.md

 # numbergame
 Decentralised Smallest Number Game on Ethereum

 Play a game where each player sends one positive integer in a game round, with a fixed 'bet' amount.
 The player who sends a unique and smallest number wins the pot.
-This means if two people happen to send the same number, then the third one gets all the bets regardless.
+This means if two people happen to send the same number, then the third one gets all the bets regardless the other two number were smaller.
 If there is no winner (ie. there is no unique number in the round ) then all players get back their bet.
 What number would you put if you were to play this game?